 Gregoróczy Vince (?-1592)

 We do not know the date of Vince’s birth.
 He had been fighting the Ottomans from an early age.
-Supposedly, it was his mother`s cousin, Gáspár Dominics who helped his military career who also left him his domains in Lower-Austria in his Last Will.
-Gregoróczy Vince was on the Lutheran Evangelic faith.
+Supposedly, it was his mother`s cousin, Gáspár Dominics who helped his military career and also left him his domains in Lower Austria in his Last Will.
+Gregoróczy Vince was in the Lutheran Evangelic faith.
 He was mentioned first in November 1552 as a captain of 50 light Hussars.
 He had 85 Hussars in 1556 and 100 in 1565.

 He used to be the Vice-Captain of Győr Castle between 1580 and 1592 but before this period he had substituted many times the post of the Chief Captain.
 He and Ferenc Jakusith were appointed temporarily as Chief Captains between July 1574 and February 1575 and they wore this post in August 1577 as well.
 Let me remark that habitually, there were two captains in each castle on the Borderland which had advantages and disadvantages as well.
 As a rule, one of them went out for raiding while the other one remained in the castle to defend it against a sudden attack.
 Yet, sometimes the two captains were not on good terms, and “the two captains sank the ship” as the proverb went.
 Here is more about Győr Castle: